 Often the data in the CMS is in so big quantities that it is never displayed at once.
-We should have this in mind when working with the API, and only request the data that we need from the database (as opposed to requesting all of it, and then throwing some of it away).
+You should have this in mind when working with the API, and only request the data that you need from the database (as opposed to requesting all of it, and then throwing some of it away).

 The Sitefinity CMS API provides easy methods to do this, and you should always use them if you can.
 The main two scenarios that cover such cases are paging and filtering.